An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 pnpm 11 makes one day the default.
 Use minimumReleaseAgeExclude for

-the moment they ship.
+they ship.

 3. blockExoticSubdeps.
 Refuses transitive dependencies pinned to